 If you have been injured due to an unprovoked attack by someone else’s dog, you need a dog bite lawyer.
 You need a personal injury attorney who knows how to research the correct laws for your area and apply them to your advantage.

 If a landowner was aware of a dangerous condition on his property—including an animal—he had a duty to protect and/or warn of the danger.
 If a dog isn’t aggressive and attacks someone unprovoked, the owner isn’t liable.
 However, after that first attack, the owner knows about the behavior and has a duty to warn/protect.

 To prove your case under this rule, you have to show that the owner had knowledge that the dog was dangerous.
 This is tough.
 You have to find evidence of prior attacks.

 To find this evidence, you may have to interview neighbors.
 You may also check with the local animal control office.
 This investigation can be critical to proving your case.

 The Texas Health and Safety Code, Title 10 Chapter 822, regulates “dangerous dogs.”
 A dangerous dog is one who has attacked before without provocation.
 The attack caused bodily harm or made a person believe that bodily harm was imminent.
 The location of the attack is important under the statute.
 Once the owner learns the dog is dangerous, he is required to register the dog with animal control and restrain the dog.
 Failure to do so can result in both civil and criminal penalties.

 The law only applies if the owner knows about the previous attack.
-The owner can claim that they didn’t know the dog was aggressive.
+The owner can claim that they didn’t know the animal was aggressive.
 They can say that they didn’t know about prior attacks.